jipson7/sunshineList/README.md

 ```
 javac -cp "lib/*:." *.java
 ```
-If you are going to compile them individually only His.java and My.java require that library folder
+If you are going to compile them individually only His.java requires the library folder

 ###Using Top: